kyma-project/kyma/tests/telemetry-operator-perf-tests/README.md

 ## Test Setup

+You need two Kyma clusters:
-Two kyma clusters are required.
-One the load generating cluster (with min/max 4 nodes) , the second http log server sink (with minimum 6 nodes).
+- The load-generating cluster (with min/max 4 nodes)
+- The http log server sink (with minimum 6 nodes)

-## On load generating cluster
+## Set up the load-generating cluster

-Deploy a telemetry config file to configure a storage path for the filesystem buffer.
+1. Deploy a telemetry config file to configure a storage path for the filesystem buffer:

 ```bash
 kubectl apply -f deploy/telemetry-config.yaml